Prison Ship: Production

-The film was shot at Roger Corman's New World studio on Main Street in Venice, California.
+The film was originally shot at Roger Corman's New World Pictures studio on Main Street in Venice, California.
 Fred Olen Ray rented the studio for two weekends (four days).
 One day he spent shooting scenes for his film Biohazard.
-The other three days were spent filming footage for Prison Ship.
+The other three days were spent filming promotional footage for a movie he wanted to make called Prison Ship.
 Ray says he was inspired by Roger Corman making The Terror using left over sets from The Raven.
+He used props from Galaxy of Terror.
 Aldo Ray was hired for one day's work.
-Ray then used this footage to raise money to complete the picture.
-Funds were raised from Jack H. Harris.
-The film has a scene, with the monster of "The Deadly Spawn".
-The film is divided into chapters.
-One of Ray's first movies.
+Susan Stokey also featured.